jubalh/awesome-package-maintainer/README.md

 ## The packaging process
 Even if you are not interested in RPM we would like to suggest to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) since it gives a good overview and introduction.

+Then see the following system specific chapters here according to your interest.
+Generally we would recommend to skim also over the ones that are not your main focus.

 ### Buildroot
 * [Contribute](https://buildroot.org/downloads/manual/manual.html#_contributing_to_buildroot) to Buildroot